zlog-in/docs-1/docs/2.develop/contracts/introduction.md

 ## Prerequisites

-To develop any smart contract you will need to you will to install Node.js.
+To develop any smart contract you will need to install Node.js.
 If you further want to use Rust as your main language, then you need to install `rustup` as well.

 #### Node.js
 Download and install [Node.js](https://nodejs.org/en/download/).
 We further recommend to install [yarn](https://yarnpkg.com): `npm install -g yarn`.